trinitylake-io/trinitylake/docs/format/location.md

 2. Get the first 20 bytes and convert it to binary string representation and use it as the prefix.
    This maximizes the throughput in object storages like S3.
 3. For the first, second and third group of 4 characters in the prefix, further separated with `/`.
-   This maximizes the throughput in file systems like HDFS if a full directory listing at root location is necessary.
+   This maximizes the throughput in file systems when a directory listing at root location is necessary.
 4. Concatenate the prefix before the original file name using the `-` character.

 For example, an original file name `my-table-definition.binpb` will be transformed to